-In small villages, young girls would have opportunities to watch, support and observe the older siblings, cousins and neighbors as they dated, married, birthed and breastfed.
-This daily exposure to pregnancy, birth and postpartum was an ongoing lesson in life, realistic expectations, and unexpected outcomes.
+In small villages, young girls would have opportunities to watch, support, and observe the older siblings, cousins and neighbors as they dated, married, birthed, and breastfed.
+This daily exposure to pregnancy, birth, and postpartum was an ongoing lesson in life, realistic expectations, and unexpected outcomes.
 Young girls learned what to experience in childbirth by witnessing the women in their neighborhood.

-When a childbirth class covers both the pros and cons of medical intervention, it empowers the parents to become better advocates for themselves and their baby.
+When a childbirth class covers both the pros and cons of medical intervention, it empowers the parents to become better advocates for themselves and their babies.
 Parents can choose how to move forward to make healthy choices to affect their birth outcomes.
 Couples can also make personalized decisions on the care they want and need to avoid unwanted or unneeded interventions to have improved maternal and fetal outcomes and experiences.
-A good childbirth education will compliment and not hinder provider care.
+A good childbirth education will complement and not hinder provider care.

 An empowered confident partner can create and support a calm and safe birth environment for the mother.
-He/she can provide confidence to the mother, support her in the way she desires and most importantly be her voice when she can do or does not advocate for herself.
+He/she can provide confidence to the mother, support her in the way she desires, and most importantly be her voice when she can do or does not advocate for herself.
 By the partner assuming the logistics of labor, much like Atlas supporting the world on his back, the mother is free to surrender to the sensations she is feeling and move through the birth without anxiety or fear.

-Birth is a life changing event for everyone.
+Birth is a life-changing event for everyone.

 A baby enters the world and a woman becomes a mother.
-The partner become a parent.
+The partner becomes a parent.
 Parents become grandparents.
 A new paradigm is created which deserves support from childbirth classes to superior provider communication to an empowering birth experience.